-- Although work is primarily indoors, you will be required to travel outside to corner-stores and other community locations/special events on a regular basis.
+- Although most of the work is indoors, you will be required to travel outside to field research locations / special events.

-- May require working non-traditional hours based on operational needs.
+- May require working non-traditional hours based on project deadlines.

 EXPERIENCE, EDUCATION, AND LICENSURE

-Minimum Education: BA/BS degree from an accredited college or university in a related field of study or relevant work experience.
+Minimum Education: A Bachelor’s degree from an accredited college or university is required.

 SALARY/PAY RATE: COMPETETIVE